Non-thermal Dark Matter: A Selective Apercu: Outstanding Challenges

 The moduli are gauge singlets and so they do not necessarily prefer to decay into visible sector fields.
-Thus, if light hidden sector degrees of freedom like axion-like particles exist, the branching ratio into them could be non-negligible, so giving a number of effective relativistic species which is above the tight bounds from cosmological observations, $\Delta N_{\rm eff}\simeq 0.5$.
-Light axion-like particles generally exist in perturbatively stabilized string compactifications in type IIB; while they may be eaten up by anomalous $U(1)$ symmetries, at least one such axion may be argued to survive \cite{Allahverdi:toappear}. \\ \\
+Light axion-like particles generally exist in perturbatively stabilized string compactifications in type IIB; while they may be eaten up by anomalous $U(1)$ symmetries, at least one such axion may be argued to survive \cite{Allahverdi:2014ppa}, \cite{Queiroz:2014ara}.
+Thus, since light hidden sector degrees of freedom like axion-like particles can be expected to exist, the branching ratio into them could be non-negligible, so giving a number of effective relativistic species which is above the tight bounds from cosmological observations, $\Delta N_{\rm eff}\simeq 0.5$.
+By combining present upper bounds on $\Delta N_{\rm eff}$ with lower bounds on the reheating temperature as a function of the dark matter mass from Fermi data, one can obtain strong constraints on the ($\Delta N_{\rm eff}$,$m_{DM}$)-plane.
+Most of the allowed region in this plane corresponds to non-thermal scenarios with Higgsino-like dark matter \cite{Allahverdi:2014ppa}.
+Thermal dark matter strongly prefers the Standard Model value of $N_{\rm eff}$.
+Future CMB polarization and Large Scale Structure experiments could in fact measure $\Delta N_{\rm eff}$ down to values which would be able to definitively discriminate between a thermal and non-thermal history for DM. \\ \\

 \textbf{Summary}: \textit{one has to be careful not to violate current bounds and over-produce dark radiation.
 In fact, the value of $\Delta \, N_{{\rm eff}}$ will generally have consequences for which scenario of non-thermal DM (annihilation or branching) is preferred.}